|

 cooperative work quarters is a graduation requirement for all Northeastern

 law students.
-She completed cooperative work quarters at the Office
+Ms. Dews completed cooperative work quarters at the

-of the Public Defender in Asheville, North Carolina, the firm of
+Office of the Public Defender in Asheville, North Carolina, the

-Whalen, Hay, Pitts, Hugenschmidt, Devereaux & Belser in Asheville,
+firm of Whalen, Hay, Pitts, Hugenschmidt, Devereaux & Belser

-North Carolina, and the firm of Goldsmith and Goldsmith in Marion.
+in Asheville, North Carolina, and the firm of Goldsmith and Goldsmith

-She began her practice at Goldsmith and Goldsmith in 1990.
-She became
+in Marion.
+She began her practice at Goldsmith and Goldsmith in

-Ms. Dews practices mainly in the areas of worker’s compensation,
+Ms. Dews practices mainly in the areas of Social Security disability

-Social Security disability, and personal injury.
-She is a member
+and workers’ compensation.
+She is a member of the National

 |